sad woman on bed wondering how to get over a breakup

 One of the major problems psychologists identify in breakup situations is that one of the partners has a lot of trouble understanding that healing after a breakup requires time.
 We usually presume that everything will get back to normal immediately, but this is not how it goes.

+To heal get over a break and heal emotionally, we need time.
 The most important thing you can do after a breakup is to be kind to yourself and avoid adding unnecessary feelings of anticipation.

 5. Seek The Advice Of a Therapist